 The Directors are responsible for the other information.
-The other information comprises the Corporate information, Director's report, Statement of Directors' responsibilities, Statement of Corporate responsibility, Report of the Statutory Audit Committee and other national disclosures which we obtained to the date of this auditor's report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Corporate information, Directors' report, Statement of Directors' responsibilities, Statement of Corporate responsibility, Report of the Statutory Audit Committee, Certification of Management's Assessment of Internal Control over Financial reporting, Management's Report on the Effectiveness of Internal Control over Financial Reporting and Other National Disclosures which we obtained to the date of this auditor's report, but does not include the financial statements and our auditor's report thereon.
+Other information also includes the "Other information" ("the outstanding report") which is expected to be made available to us after that date.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do and will not express any form of assurance conclusion thereon.